apache/flink-web/_posts/2021-08-30-release-statefun-3.1.0.md

 For this release we’ve included a new transport implementation (opt in for this release) that is implemented on top of the asynchronous Netty framework.
 This transport enables much higher resource utilization, higher throughput, and lower remote function invocation latency.

-To enable this new transport set the transport type to be `io.statefun.transports.v1/async` Like in the following example:
+To enable this new transport, set the transport type to be `io.statefun.transports.v1/async` Like in the following example:

 ```yaml